 - If you have roaches in your home or business, you're likely to start smelling them before you see them.
 This smell is most often described as oily or musty.
 If you're detecting a smell you would call "nasty," coming from a storage room, you should definitely take a closer look.

 - Female German cockroaches carry their eggs until a day or two before those eggs hatch, so you aren't likely to see eggs laying around.
 But, you will see egg cases if you have an infestation.

 When cockroaches get into a home they can cause problems day and night.
 Here are a few of the problems you can expect:

-If you are dealing with roaches in the day or in the night, or you would like to prevent cockroaches from getting into your home in the first place, the professionals here at Rottler Pest & Lawn Solutions are standing by to assist you with industry-leading pest control.
+If you are dealing with roaches in the day or in the night, or you would like to prevent cockroaches from getting into your home in the first place, the professionals here at Rottler Pest & Lawn Solutions are standing by to assist you with industry-leading pest control in St. Louis, Columbia, Wentzville, Springfield, Fenton, and many more locations.
 For more information, or to schedule service, reach out to us today.